Git-Hub-dot/Photo_Gallery_Project/README.md

 ## 🚀 **How It Works:**

 ♦️ User opens the gallery in the browser.

 ♦️ Photos are displayed in a grid layout.

 ♦️ Clicking a photo opens it in fullscreen preview.

 ♦️ Users can navigate between photos or close the preview easily.

-🎯 Special handling for:
+**🎯 Special handling for:**
-🟦 Large images ➝ Scales responsively to fit the screen 🟦 Mobile devices ➝ Touch-friendly navigation
+♦️ Large images ➝ Scales responsively to fit the screen

+♦️ Mobile devices ➝ Touch-friendly navigation
 ***